-- be one of the following incorporated entities:
+- be one of the following entities:

-- an incorporated not for profit organisation including:
+- an incorporated not for profit entity, such as:

-- incorporated associations, such as,

 - Police and Citizen Youth Clubs

-- child care centres
+- childcare centres

 - surf clubs

 - local aged care bodies

 - Parents and Citizens, Parents and Friends groups and equivalent bodies

-- A Commonwealth, state or territory government agency or entity that is a fire service, rural fire service, country fire authority, state emergency service or similar.
+- a Commonwealth, state or territory government agency or entity that is a fire service, rural fire service, country fire authority, state emergency service or similar.

-- non-distributing co-operatives

-- companies limited by guarantee

-- Indigenous corporations

-- religious organisations incorporated under legislation.

-- an incorporated trustee on behalf of a trust with responsibility for a community asset or property.
-You will be required to provide relevant trust documents.

-- a local governing body as defined by the Local Government (Financial Assistance) Act 1995.
+- non-distributing co-operatives - companies limited by guarantee - Australian Indigenous corporations - religious organisations incorporated under legislation. - an incorporated trustee on behalf of a trust with responsibility for a community asset or property.
+You will be required to provide relevant trust documents - a local governing body as defined by the Local Government (Financial Assistance) Act 1995.